thacherT1D/webdevstuff/Deployment/Deploying_Express__Postgres_Apps_to_Heroku_using_dotenv.desc.md

 ```

 This drops you into your Heroku database.
 You can execute raw `sql` here just as you do for your local database.

-Continue the debugging process until you're app is up and running as it should.

 ## Next Steps